 Help this old man!

-If you’re one of the people that easily feels sympathetic upon seeing a sad old man, this sales tactic is for you.
+If you’re one of the people that easily feel sympathetic upon seeing a sad old man, this sales tactic is for you.

 E-commerce merchants have come under fire for abusing pictures of sad-looking old men to sell produce that’s “sluggish,” or generally unmarketable, known as 滞销.
 Slow sales often apply to fruits and agricultural produce.
 The government of Linfen county, Shanxi province, has criticized the practice for tarnishing the image of the local fruit industry, as the ads imply the county’s’ farmers are begging people to buy the unsaleable local produce.